codeflood/chel/docs/parameters.md

         flagparam : true
     )

-    command @p
+    command $*p$

+The star character `*` preceding the map variable name indicates that the map will be expanded when applied to the command.
 The keys will be mapped to the named parameters of the target.
-Keys that are only numbers will be passed as numbered parameters.
-Numbered parameters must start at 1 and be seqential.

 Additional parameters can be passed in addition to the map.

-    command @p -named value
+    command $*p$ -named value